Worldwide Grief: Death Toll From Coronavirus Tops 1 Million

 Many deaths were probably missed because of insufficient testing and inconsistent reporting, and some suspect concealment by countries like Russia and Brazil.

 And the number continues to mount.
 Nearly 5,000 deaths are reported each day on average.
-Parts of Europe are getting hit by a second wave, and experts fear the same fate may await the U.S.
+Parts of Europe are getting hit by new outbreaks and experts fear a second wave may await the U.S.

 “I can understand why ... numbers are losing their power to shock, but I still think it’s really important that we understand how big these numbers really are,” said Mark Honigsbaum, the London-based author of “The Pandemic Century: One Hundred Years of Panic, Hysteria and Hubris.”